ScionResearch/OnLocation-Gallagher-Bridge/README.md

 5. Logs every action to the audit trail and surfaces failures on the Exceptions page.

 Unmatched records are queued for manual review on the **Initial Record Match** page, where an operator links each OnLocation person to an existing Gallagher cardholder (or excludes them, or creates a new one).
 Once the initial match is complete, the profile enters routine incremental sync.

+Deployment is via a WiX-based MSI that installs the service, a system tray status widget, a Start Menu shortcut, and a Windows Firewall exception for the web UI port.

 ---